digitaltwinconsortium/ManufacturingOntologies/README.md

 Example:

     StartSimulation Endpoint=sb://ontologies.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=abcdefgh= DefaultEndpointsProtocol=https;AccountName=ontologiesstorage;AccountKey=abcdefgh==;EndpointSuffix=core.windows.net 9dd2eft0-3dad-4aeb-85d8-c3adssd8127a

+Note: If you have access to several Azure subscriptions, it is worth first logging into the Azure Portal from the VM through the web browser.
+You can also switch Active Directory tenants through the Azure Portal UI (in the top-right-hand corner), to make sure you are logged in to the tenant used during deployment.
+Once logged in, simply leave the browser window open.
+This will ensure that the StartSimulation script can more easily connect to the right subscription.

 Note: On first run, a tool to copy files to Azure Storage needs to be installed.
 When prompted, simply press enter to proceed with the installation.